 All applicants (except those who are currently attending their final year in a Canadian high school or a CEGEP program in the province of Quebec) must pay a $90 non-refundable administrative fee directly to the OUAC.

 We accept applications for transfer for all undergraduate programs.
 The minimum admission average is 70%.
 You must submit official transcripts for the last 2 years of high school and for all postsecondary institutions attended.

 We may grant advanced standing for completed course work pertinent to your program of study.

 College and CEGEP Transfers

 Are you currently enrolled in a College of Applied Arts and Technology (CAAT) or CEGEP?
-Once you complete your college program, you can continue your studies through 1 of our undergraduate programs.
+Once you complete your college program, you can continue your studies through one of our undergraduate programs.

 Discover our transfer agreements that allow applicants to receive up to 60 equivalency credits.